yuxinPenny/DirectRM/README.md

 **Note**: To use remora, we recommend to create an independent conda environment with **python=3.9** for it.

+This step may take 30 minutes for 20 pod5 files.

 ```bash
 python3 ./DirectRM/scripts/feature_extraction.py \
 --pod5_dir <new_pod5_dir> \